SAP-archive/helm-broker/docs/16-tutorial.md

 title: Tutorial
 ---

-If you have installed the Helm Broker with the Service Catalog, you can [add your addon repositories](https://github.com/kyma-project/helm-broker/blob/master/docs/07-create-addons-repo.md) and provision ServiceInstances.
-You can find more ready-to-use addons [here](https://github.com/kyma-project/addons).
-Follow this tutorial to configure the Helm Broker and provision the Redis instance:
+If you have installed Helm Broker with Service Catalog, you can [add your addon repositories](./07-create-addons-repo.md) and provision ServiceInstances.
+You can find more ready-to-use addons in the [`addons`](https://github.com/kyma-project/addons) repository.
+Follow this tutorial to configure Helm Broker and provision the Redis instance:

 1. Configure the Helm Broker to use the addons repository that contains the Redis addon:
 ```bash